Skip to main content

 NORC is leading a mixed-methods evaluation to capture insights about the implementation process and overall impact of the Demonstration and associated investments.
 This approach uses primary and secondary data to describe trends in utilization, quality and cost and how the Demonstration has transformed care for Vermonters with Medicaid coverage over the five-year period.

-The SUD and SMI mid-point assessments examine progress, capacity, access, and challenges achieving service milestones.
-Data sources include document review, claims-based metrics, key informant interviews, and provider surveys.
+• The SUD, SMI, and reentry initiative mid-point assessments examine progress, capacity, access, and challenges achieving service milestones.
+Data sources include document review, claims-based metrics, key informant interviews, focus groups, and provider surveys.

-Additionally, in partnership with John Snow Research and Training Institute, Inc. (JSI), we are conducting brief assessments of related programs focused on public health, health care, and health-related investments for Medicaid members.
+Additionally, in partnership with John Snow Research and Training Institute, Inc. (JSI), we are conducting brief assessments of 40 related investments focused on public health, health care, and health-related investments.

 Result